 So, we must not also rely on the default encoding or else our code will behave differently in different platforms.

 Hence, when working with files in text mode, it is highly recommended to specify the encoding type.

-When we are done with operations to the file, we need to properly close it.
+When we are done with performing operations on the file, we need to properly close the file.

-Closing a file will free up the resources that were tied with the file and is done using the
+Closing a file will free up the resources that were tied with the file.
+It is done using the